 BIOS recovery with the configuration jumper

-This method can be performed on any Intel desktop board.
+This method can be used with any Intel® Desktop Board.

-- Refer to your board’s Product Guide or Technical Product Specification for the location of the BIOS configuration jumper.
+- See the Product Guide or Technical Product Specification for the location of the BIOS configuration jumper.

 - Move the jumper from Pins 1-2 to Pins 2-3.

-- Turn on the system and it will boot directly into the BIOS, where you can turn off Fast Boot if needed.
+- Turn on the system.
+It will boot directly into the BIOS, where you can turn off Fast Boot if needed.